-- Spaces you aren’t in very regularly.
+- Areas you aren’t in very regularly.

-- Areas with hot and cold spots.
+- Rooms with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Older residences that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork as a result of radiator or baseboard heat.

-Our Professionals Can Take on All Your Mini-Split Installation Needs
+Our Specialists Can Handle All Your Mini-Split Installation Needs